-For more complete specifications, refer to the Specifications on page of this manual.
+For more complete specifications, refer to the Specifications in Section 15 of this manual.

 MACHINE SERIAL NUMBER PLATE

 The machine serial number plate is mounted on the right hand side of the seat support below the operator's seat.
 This plate gives the model number and serial number of the machine.
 Fig. 1-1.